alexilyenko/SimpleAndroidCalculator/README.md

 # SimpleCalculator
-This is a simple Calculator using RxJava for demonstration purposes
+This is a Simple Android Calculator written using JavaRX for demonstration purposes in my [blog](https://alexilyenko.github.io/).